 Like robust CMMS, EAM software:

-- Helps organizations understand the total cost of ownership of each of their assets
+• Helps you understand the total cost of ownership of each of your assets

-- Integrates with many other business functions, including accounting/finance and HR
+• Integrates with other business functions, including accounting/finance and Human Resources

-- Gives detailed and accurate lifecycle cost data to inform future procurement of physical assets
+• Gives you detailed and accurate lifecycle cost data to inform future procurement of physical assets

-- Has multi-site support for asset tracking across many locations
+• Provides multi-site support for asset tracking across different locations

 Cons of EAM

-- Can be costly and require additional human resources to set up integrations and provide ongoing support
+• Can be costly and requires additional set-up for integrations and ongoing support

-- May be unnecessarily complex for small to mid-tier companies
+• May be unnecessarily complex for small to mid-sized businesses

 CMMS Software Snapshot